evolving-plants/experiments/README.md

   - [ ] BUDS: some buds are not opening - order is off

   - [ ] SEADPOD: the position of the seedpod is migrating slightly as it grows
-  - [✓] Make the seedpod appear when the seedpod opens, as the flower grows
+  - [ ] SEADPOD: draw a green line connecting the seed positions to make a better seedpod

   - [ ] SEASON: When season is clicked before all seeds have fallen, the new plants grow from above ground
   - [ ] SEASON: do not let seeds fall before the plant is fully grown